Fiji Link: News

 In late November 2010, Pacific Sun announced that due to current economical reasons, they were withdrawing their BN2 Islander fleet from service.
 This meant downsizing the Pacific Sun fleet from eight aircraft to just five.

 In early December 2010, Pacific Sun announced the redundancy of 85 out of 210 employees.
 This included staff from administrative, support and operations areas as well as 15 pilots.
 Pacific Sun's general manager, Jim Samson, explained that continuing operating losses had resulted in management having to make some tough decisions.

 "Pacific Sun has lost, on average, $6 million per year over the last three years.
 Continued losses are unsustainable.
 Regrettably as a result, we have no alternative but to restructure the airline in order to ensure its viability and success going forward," he said.

 Air Pacific chief executive officer and Pacific Sun board member David Pflieger said since Air Pacific's takeover in 2007, Pacific Sun had accumulated $18.5 million in losses.
 Air Pacific had loaned $44 million to purchase Sun Air's certificate and operations and two ATR 42 aircraft.

 In November 2013, Fiji Airways held a competition to rename Pacific Sun.
 On 13 November, the competition closed with the most votes going to Fiji Link.
 On 26 November, Fiji Airways released the new name.
 The new livery was also announced.
 Operations as Fiji Link commenced in June 2014.

 Destinations

-As of August 2022, Fiji Link operates scheduled services to the following 11 domestic destinations and two international destinations.
+As of August 2022, Fiji Link operates scheduled services to the following 11 domestic destinations and two international destinations to Tonga and Tuvalu.